DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Introduction

-\item It is challenging to guide designing the DNN's size (the number of hidden layers and the number of neurons on each layer) to achieve the desired performance. \end{itemize} We carry out a comprehensive study on the above challenges and make the following contributions.
+\item It is challenging to guide the DNN design (i.e., setting the number of hidden layers and the number of neurons per layer) to achieve the desired performance. \end{itemize} In this paper, we carry out a comprehensive study on the above challenges and make the following contributions.

-$\rhd$ \rev{After briefly reviewing the AC-OPF problem in Sec.~\ref{sec: OPF.review}, we develop a DNN approach for solving the AC-OPF problem directly by generalizing the 2-step Predict-and-Reconstruct (PR2) framework structure in~\cite{deepopf1, deepopf2} beyond the DC-OPF setting in Sec.~\ref{ssec:Prediction and Reconstruction}}.
-To guarantee the power-flow balances, we first train a DNN model to predict a set of independent operating variables and reconstruct the remaining dependent variables by solving AC power flow equations.
-We employ a penalty approach in training the DNN to ensure that the reconstructed solutions (generation, voltages, and branch flows) satisfy the corresponding operation limits.
-We further apply a zero-order optimization technique in the training algorithm to \rev{compute} the penalty gradients \rev{efficiently}.
+$\rhd$ After briefly reviewing AC-OPF problem in Sec.~\ref{sec: OPF.review}, we develop a DNN approach for solving AC-OPF problem directly by generalizing the 2-stage Predict-and-Reconstruct (PR2) framework in~\cite{deepopf1, deepopf2} to AC-OPF setting in Sec.~\ref{ssec:Prediction and Reconstruction}.
+To guarantee the power-flow balances, we first train a DNN model to predict a set of independent operating variables and reconstruct the remaining ones by solving the AC power flow equations.
+We then employ a penalty approach in training the DNN so that the reconstructed solutions (generation, voltages, and branch flows) respect the corresponding operation limits.
+Due to the non-linearity of the AC power flow equations, it is difficult to compute the penalty gradient.
+We further apply a zero-order optimization technique in the training algorithm to compute the penalty gradients efficiently.

-$\rhd$ We show that the load-solution mapping of an AC-OPF problem is continuous almost everywhere.
-As such, DNN can approximate such a mapping arbitrarily well as the number of neurons increases.
+$\rhd$ We characterize the load-to-solution mapping and study how well could a DNN learn such a mapping in Sec.~\ref{sec:OPF.theory_analysis}.
+We first show that the load-to-solution mapping is continuous and differentiable almost everywhere when the optimal solution is unique, adding a new understanding to the AC-OPF literature.
+Consequently, by the universal approximation capability~\cite{hornik1991approximation}, DNN can approximate the load-to-solution mapping arbitrarily well as the number of neurons increases.
 We further derive a condition for tuning the size of the DNN according to the desired approximation accuracy.
-To the best of our knowledge, this work is the first to provide the theoretical justifications of using to solve the AC-OPF problem directly.
+To our best knowledge, these results provide the first theoretical justification of using DNN to solve AC-OPF problem.

-$\rhd$ We carry out simulations using Pypower~\cite{tpcwTrey1} and summarize the results in Sec.~\ref{sec: simulations}.
-The comparison results with the existing learning-based solutions show the penalty approach's usefulness in significantly improving the generated solutions' feasibility. \textsf{DeepOPF} speeds up the computing time by \rev{up to 35$\times$} with $<$0.1\% cost difference as compared to conventional approaches.